PabloJimenezcr/PabloJimenezcr/README.md

 I am Pablo Jiménez, a web developer specialized in front end passionate about the web and UX / UI Designer.

-Skills: HTML5/ CSS/ JavaScript/ SASS/ Wordpress/ Divi/ Photoshop/ Github/ Bootstrap
+Skills: HTML5/ CSS/ JavaScript/ SASS/ Wordpress/ Divi/ Photoshop/ Git/ Boostrap

 ● 💻 I currently only do freelance